Greenwich Hospital was founded on the belief that England should look after its injured and aged sailors.

 Why was Queen Mary concerned about the fate of seamen?

 Many sailors were disabled as a result of injuries sustained during the various fierce sea battles fought during the 17th century.
 Without other means of support, often such men were reduced to begging in order to survive.
-On 21 May 1692, news arrived of Admiral Russell's great victory against the French at the Battle of La Hogue.
+In May 1692, news arrived of Admiral Russell's great victory against the French at the Battle of La Hogue.

 Mary was so moved by the plight of sailors maimed in this action that she personally sent surgeons to treat them in Portsmouth.
 Within a week the Treasury heard word that